bennieboj/BlishHud-Mounts/README.md

 1. When you are just standing on the ground, not in combat, etc you should see this result when you press the keybind.
   ![](./readme/initial_setup_result.png)

-We have 3 types of UI elements:
+There are have 3 types of UI elements visible:

 1. radial
 - keybind